FI-Solutions/highcharts-vue/README.md

 Occasionally you'll want to create your charts basing on specific Highcharts version for some reason.
 Then you can set it up in two different ways, depending on your individual needs.

-The **first one** is by setting a Highcharts instance while registering a wrapper component as a global plugin, by passing it through the `options` of Vue's install function, as below:
+The **first one** is by setting a Highcharts instance while registering a `highcharts-vue` component as a global plugin, by passing it through the `options` of Vue's install function, as below:

 ```js
 import Vue from 'vue'